vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/regions.md

 * Use redundant partitioned regions for high availability and scalability.
 * Monitor heap usage and configure eviction policies to prevent memory overuse.
 * Enable JMX metrics and statistics for observability and performance tuning.
-* In production, run servers on dedicated nodes; avoid colocating with locators unless in test or dev environments.
+* In production, run servers on dedicated nodes; avoid co-locating with locators unless in test or dev environments.

 A Tanzu GemFire Cache Server is where your data lives and operates.
 Each server joins as a member, connects via locators, and hosts one or more regions which are the primary interface for your application’s data.